 Except in cases of genuine emergency requiring immediate travel, U.S. passports are produced in the United States and sent to our Embassies/Consulates overseas by express mail.
 For that reason, it takes about two weeks for passport applications to be processed.
 Please apply far enough ahead of your planned trip to receive your new passport in time.
 Travel for tourism or business is not a sufficient reason to issue an emergency passport.

 If you have a bona fide emergency and need to travel immediately, please email us at email@example.com.

 We will not cancel your existing passport until your new one arrives.
 But consider: (a) Malaysian authorities occasionally deny entry to foreigners whose passports are not valid for at least six months. (b) You may need to have your Malaysian visa, entry stamp or residence card re-issued after receipt of a new passport.
 This may take significant time.

-Please Note: All children under 16 who apply for U.S. passports must appear in person together with both parents.
+Passports for Children: All children under 16 who apply for U.S. passports must appear in person together with both parents.
 The child's birth certificate listing both parents' names is also required.
 Other documentation may be requested.
 If the child's appearance has changed significantly from their previous passport photo, age progression photos may also be required.